 This is perhaps the simplest of the copyright expiration guidelines.
 There are, however, instances where works published before 1964 are in the public domain because the copyright was not renewed by the deadline then provided under the law.

-For more detailed guidelines and explanation of copyright term and the public domain please consult the downloadable public domain chart or the digital copyright slider featured in the links on this page, as well as the links below:
+For more detailed guidelines and explanation of copyright terms and the public domain, please consult the downloadable public domain chart or the digital copyright slider, or Circular 15a Duration of Copyright published by the U. S. Copyright Office.